doc-detective/doc-detective.github.io/docs/get-started/intro.md

 ### Write your code

-While Doc Detective can write tests from scanning your documentation, it can’t write code for you.
-Sorry.
+Doc Detective can only write test cases by scanning your documentation; it doesn't write code.

-## Who is Doc Detective for?
+## Target Audience

 As an open-source and accessible project, Doc Detective is for anyone who is interested!
 More specifically, here are some groups who could benefit: